aiji42/next-with-split/README.md

 ## Require

-- useing Next.js >=10.1
+- Using Next.js >=10.1
-- hosting by Vercel.
+- Hosting by Vercel.

 Theoretically, you could use this package with any provider other than Vercel if you can deploy a preview environment.
 However, at the moment, it only works with Vecel because some logic depends on Vercel's environment variables.
 Contributions and requests are welcome.